Steve Case: Life and career

 He is also chairman of the Case Foundation, which he and his wife Jean Case created in 1997.
-In 2011, Steve and Jean Case, were honored as Citizens of the Year by the National Conference on Citizenship and interviewed by Stephanie Strom of The New York Times about their record of service and philanthropic endeavors.
+In 2011, Steve and Jean Case were honored as Citizens of the Year by the National Conference on Citizenship and interviewed by Stephanie Strom of The New York Times about their record of service and philanthropic endeavors.
+The Case Foundation also created the Impact Investing Network Map, to track transactions between investors and startups that are socially-conscious.

 In 1999, Case received the Golden Plate Award of the American Academy of Achievement.
 His award was presented by Awards Council member Jim Kimsey.
 Case was inducted into the Junior Achievement U.S. Business Hall of Fame in 2009.
-In 2011, he was appointed as a Citizen Regent of the Smithsonian Institution, a nd became Chair of the Regents in 2020.
+In 2011, he was appointed as a Citizen Regent of the Smithsonian Institution, and became Chair of the Regents in 2020.
 Case was a co-chair of the Democracy Project at the Bipartisan Policy Center.
 In May 2014, Case received an Honorary Doctorate of Humane Letters from Georgetown University.